How Much Does Home Insurance Cost?

 What happens if I’m underinsured?

-Underinsurance is a common problem in Australia.
-It happens when you don’t take out a big enough insurance sum to cover your home for the full cost of rebuilding.
+Underinsurance is all too common in Australia.
+It happens when you don’t take out a big enough insurance sum to cover your home for the full cost of rebuilding and replacing your prized possessions.

-Essentially?
-If you’re underinsured, you might have to pay a significant amount of the repair costs from your own pocket – even if your claim is successful.
+If you’re underinsured, you might have to pay a significant amount of the repair and replacement costs from your own pocket – even if your home insurance claim is successful.
+Imagine dealing with a leaky roof and racking your brain trying to find extra money for the roofer – a double whammy that could’ve been easily avoided.

-If you’re looking at a sum-insured policy, it could be safer to ask for what’s called a sum-insured safeguard or safety net.
-This gives you something of a safety net in the event of a total loss; the insurer usually adds a percentage of the total sum insured to your claim amount, so you get a little bit of extra cover.
+Now, if you’re looking at a sum-insured policy, it could be safer to ask for what’s called a sum-insured ‘safeguard’ or ‘safety net’.2For more information, see Moneysmart – Choosing home insurance This gives you something of a safety net in the event of a total loss; the insurer usually adds a percentage of the total sum insured to your claim amount, so you get a little bit of extra cover.

-Fortunately, there are a few things you can do to reduce the cost of your premiums.
-For example, you might:
+Fortunately, there are a few things you can do to reduce the cost of your home insurance premiums.
+For example, you could:

-With iSelect, you can compare policies in a few clicks.
+With iSelect, you can explore policies in a few clicks.
 The different premiums and features of each policy are placed side by side so that you can weigh them up at a glance.
-So give it a whirl and take the stress out of finding Home Insurance.
-Or better yet, give our friendly team a call on 13 19 20 if you’d prefer to talk it out with someone.
+So give it a whirl and take the stress out of finding home insurance.

 Get started on comparing home and contents today!